-A significant strength of the method lies in its emphasis on learning to play chords and understand rudimentary harmony; many teens and adults in particular will especially welcome the doorway into chord playing that the Alfred Premier Piano Express opens.
+A particular strength of the method lies in its emphasis on learning to play chords and understand rudimentary harmony; many teens and adults in particular will especially welcome the doorway into chord playing that the Alfred Premier Piano Express opens.

 Another strength worth noting: the books enjoy a fairly large music font, especially in the first two books.
 The clarity this provides is useful for beginners of all ages, and a selling-point for older learners whose eye-sight is on the wane.

 The music and more…